Choosing the right demolition and clearance contractor

 Some clearance jobs can be expensive and time consuming and being able to maintain good communication throughout the work is essential.
 You shouldn’t become best friends with them, but you must be able to have a professional relationship - you must feel comfortable speaking openly about any concerns that may arise, and dealing with any issues.

-Paul Coulson of KDBS in Newcastle, a tradesman who covers a variety of projects and has more than 350 pieces of positive feedback on MyBuilder said:
+Paul Coulson of KDBS in Newcastle, a tradesperson who covers a variety of projects and has more than 350 pieces of positive feedback on MyBuilder said:

 Check they have the right licenses

-All tradesman who deal with waste must be registered as either a waste carrier, broker or dealer.
-Tradesman who deal with waste and are not registered can be fined up to £5,000.
-While homeowners will not be punished for hiring an unregistered tradesman, knowing a tradesman is registered can help to reassure you that your tradesman is legitimate, and carrying out their work to a high standard and in line with all professional requirements.
-For tradesman who transport only waste they produce themselves, there is no cost to register with the government, so there is little excuse not to be registered.
-Feel free to ask if the tradesman you are considering has an up to date registration.
+All tradespeople who deal with waste must be registered as either a waste carrier, broker or dealer.
+Tradespeople who deal with waste and are not registered can be fined up to £5,000.
+While homeowners will not be punished for hiring an unregistered tradesperson, knowing a tradesperson is registered can help to reassure you that your tradesperson is legitimate, and carrying out their work to a high standard and in line with all professional requirements.
+For tradespeople who transport only waste they produce themselves, there is no cost to register with the government, so there is little excuse not to be registered.
+Feel free to ask if the tradesperson you are considering has an up to date registration.

 Some demolition jobs, such as those of supporting walls, may require the report of a structural engineer to carry out safely, and may have to be reported to the Building Control office of your local authority.
 James said: